miyamaker/ERC721M/README.md

     <img src="img/IMG_0615.png" alt="Miyamaker Logo" width="125" height="125">
   </a>

-<h3 align="center">MiyaMints / ERC721M</h3>
+<h3 align="center">ERC721M</h3>

   <p align="center">
-    An NFT launchpad that is designed with Network Spirituality in mind.
+    An ERC721 extension that is designed with Network Spirituality in mind.
     <br />
-    THIS IS EXPERIMENTAL CODE BUILT ON EXPERIMENTAL TECHNOLOGY, PLEASE PROCEED WITH CAUTION!!!
+    <b>THIS IS EXPERIMENTAL CODE, PLEASE PROCEED WITH CAUTION!!!</b>
     <br />
     <a href="https://github.com/Zodomo/ERC721M/issues">Report Bug</a>
     ·